ferrous-systems/CO2-Device/Documentation/Proposal.md

 ### Display Type

 For the display I had two choices: A small touchscreen vs. ePaper display and buttons.
-While a touch screen offers a minimal design and infinite possibilies for interface design, it consumes more energy then an epaper display.
+While a touch screen offers a minimalistic design and infinite possibilies for interface design, it consumes more energy then an epaper display.
 A solution would be to combine the touch screen with a motion sensor that indicates if people are present in the room, and only switch the screen on if people are there.
-I decided to go for the epaper display, because interface design is restricted to what you can do with no more then three buttons, to keep it simple.
+I decided to go for the epaper display, because interface design is restricted to what you can do with a limited number of buttons, to keep it simple.

 ### Interface Design

 The interfaces has one button, a display and three RGB LEDs.
-There are two basic modes: A clock only and automatic switch between displaying Temperature, humidity and CO2 values every 5 minutes.
-A pushing the button long will change one mode to the other.
+There are two basic modes: A clock only and automatic switch between displaying Temperature and CO2 values every 5 minutes.
+Pushing the button long will change one mode to the other.
 When in Sensor display mode, pushing the button short, the next value will display.

-Button for other functions? sensor reset?

 The RGB LEDs will indicate CO2 levels like a traffic light: